hanna-greaves/Token-Says/README.md

 ## Configure a Saying
 Each saying is configured on a specific token or actor, based on name, for a given action and the saying is only hit when that token or actor performs the action.
 * **Title:** Name each saying .
 The name is what displays in the Configure Token Sayings list.
 * **Token Name:** Name the token for which this saying applies.
-This is case sensitive and mind the spelling!
-   * accepts multiple token names.
-These must be delimited using the delimiter that you have chosen in your Token Says settings (e.g. Goblin|Witch|Werewolf ).
+This is case sensitive and mind the spelling! **Accepts multiple token names.** These must be delimited using the delimiter that you have chosen in your Token Says settings (e.g. Goblin|Witch|Werewolf ).
 * **Use Actor Name:** Checking this will determine if the saying triggers based on the name of the actor associated to the token (as opposed to using the token name).
 This is useful in situations where your tokens may have different names than the source actor.
 * **Action Type:** Select from a list of available options for triggering actions that may invoke a saying.
 This is system-specific.
 See action name below for the list of current available action types.
-* **Action Name:** Type in the name of the action associated to the action type.
-Accepts multiple action names.
-These must be delimited using the delimiter that you have chosen in your Token Says settings (e.g. Sword|Staff|Wand ).
+* **Action Name:** Type in the name of the action associated to the action type. **Accepts multiple action names.** These must be delimited using the delimiter that you have chosen in your Token Says settings (e.g. Sword|Staff|Wand ).
   * Initiative Roll: leave blank
   * Item Name: use the item name that triggers the action (e.g. Action Surge)
   * Ability Check (dnd5e): select ability